Parents' Guide to Unaccompanied Minors

 Our review:

-Both tedious and hyperactive, UNACCOMPANIED MINORS is also a strangely careless movie.
-Given that it ends up preaching the value of adults and kids sharing Christmas together, it spends an awful lot of time showing the extreme incompatibility of the two species by following a group of kids who, understandably frustrated at their seeming abandonment on Christmas Eve, outsmart and abuse any and all adults they meet.
+Both tedious and hyperactive, this is also a strangely careless movie.
+Given that Unaccompanied Minors ends up preaching the value of adults and kids sharing Christmas together, it spends an awful lot of time showing the extreme incompatibility of the two species by following a group of kids who, understandably frustrated at their seeming abandonment on Christmas Eve, outsmart and abuse any and all adults they meet.

 While Unaccompanied Minors might seem to fall into the kids-running-amok holiday subgenre most famously exemplified by Home Alone, Paul Fieg's movie is a disappointment in several ways.
 Crass and unimaginative, it's more an assembly of disconnected scenes than a movie with a plot.
 After they're befriended by Porter's disgruntled employee, Zach (Wilmer Valderrama), the kids eventually triumph, of course, but you're left wondering just what they've won.
 And, more importantly, what better use you might have found for your time.